AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/ios/configure-extension.md

 # Configure the Notification Content extension

-With the AEPNotificationContent package now available after following the [installation steps](./index.md), the app must now be configured to use the Adobe SDK when the Notification Content extension is called.
+With the `AEPNotificationContent` package now available after following the [installation steps](./index.md), the app and notification content extension must be configured to use it.

 ## App configuration